maliput/maliput_integration/tutorials/maliput_to_obj_app.md

 `maliput_to_obj` application allows to create an OBJ file from a maliput::api::RoadGeometry.
 The backends that can be selected to build the RoadGeometry are `maliput_malidrive`, `maliput_multilane` and `maliput_dragway`.

-The application possesses flags to modify the OBJ file builder configuration so as for example to select the maximum size of a grid unit in the rendered mesh or whether to draw the elevation bounds of the lanes.
+The application possesses flags to modify the OBJ mesh output.
+For example: the maximum size of a grid unit or whether to draw the elevation boundaries of lanes.

 ```
---max_grid_unit, --min_grid_resolution, --draw_elevation_bounds,
+--max_grid_unit
+--min_grid_resolution
+--draw_elevation_bounds
 --simplify_mesh_threshold
 ```